JackDanna/FogentRoleplayTemplate/README.md

 **endRangeBase:** The base amount for the endRange.

-**endRangeBase:** The amount of additional endRange per dice in the governing Skill's Dice Pool.y
+**endRangeBase:** The amount of additional endRange per dice in the governing Skill's Dice Pool.

 |               Name               | startRangeBase | startRangePerDice | endRangeBase | endRangePerDice |
 | :-------------------------------: | :------------: | :---------------: | :----------: | :-------------: |